kleinerman/dobie/docs/front_end_specs.rst

 Add Door
 ~~~~~~~~

+When adding a new door, a controller should be selected from Controller combobox.
+To get all the controllers see `Get Controllers`_

 When “New” button is pressed the following REST method should be sent to the server:

 **Method:** POST